Human immunodeficiency virus infection - including symptoms, treatment and prevention

-HIV infection occurs when particular body fluids (blood, semen, vaginal fluid and breast milk) containing the virus come into contact with another person’s tissues beneath the skin (for example, though needle puncture or broken skin), or mucous membranes (the thin moist lining of many parts of the body such as the nose, mouth, throat and genitals).
+HIV infection occurs when certain body fluids (blood, semen, vaginal fluid and breast milk) containing the virus come into contact with another person’s tissues beneath the skin (for example, through needle puncture or broken skin), or mucous membranes (the thin moist lining of many parts of the body such as the nose, mouth, throat and genitals).

 In Australia, most infections now result from unprotected sex (anal or vaginal intercourse without a condom) and/or the sharing of injecting equipment.

-Mother-to-baby transmission during pregnancy, birth or breastfeeding is now rare and only occurs where the mother has untreated HIV infection.
+Mother-to-baby transmission during pregnancy, birth or breastfeeding is now rare in Australia and is only a risk where the mother has untreated HIV infection.

-Routine social or community contact with an HIV infected person carries no risk of infection.
-There is no evidence of spread of HIV through social contact in schools, at home or in the work place.
-HIV has not been transmitted through:
+Routine social or community contact with a person living with HIV carries no risk of infection.
+There is no evidence of the spread of HIV through social contact in schools, at home or in the

 - air or water